oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 - [Events model](https://github.com/oat-sa/taohub-articles/blob/article/frontend-good-practices/articles/Frontend/Architecture/events-model.md)

 ### Use properly the event namespaces
-The events model allows to add namespaces to scope events.
-However, there are specificities for each events system.
-Usually namespaces are applied by the event listeners, in order to group events under a same context, making it easier to manage them, for instance to remove all events listen by a specific component, and not the ones that are listen by the others.
+The events model allows to add namespaces for purposes of scoping events.
+However, each events system have its own specificities.
+Usually namespaces are applied by the event listeners, in order to group events under a same context, making it easier to manage them.
+For instance this give the ability to remove all events listened for a specific context, without altering other listeners.

 Where this become a little more complex is when the namespace is applied upon emitting the event.
 In the TAO implementation, so called the [eventifier](https://github.com/oat-sa/taohub-articles/blob/article/frontend-good-practices/articles/Frontend/Architecture/events-model.md),